moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

 ## Context

-We delivered [compliance standards adherence report MVC](../compliance_standards_adherence_dashboard_mvc.md).This was well received by our customers, however, we received feedbacks around the possibility of customising the compliance adherence dashboard.
-The existing compliance standards adherence report displays all the compliance adherence checks that are currently supported and displays the compliance status of all the projects within that group.
+We delivered [compliance standards adherence report MVC](../compliance_standards_adherence_dashboard_mvc.md).
+This was well received by our customers, however, we received feedbacks around the possibility of customising the compliance adherence dashboard.
+The existing compliance standards adherence report displays all the checks that are currently supported and displays the compliance status of all the projects within that group.
 Currently, users cannot configure this behaviour.

 ## Approach